Is being in an area that’s growing quickly a good thing or a bad thing?

 These Places Grew Up So Fast, You Know?

-So there you have it, the fastest growing cities in California are led by Beaumont which has been growing at a blistering pace this decade relative to other cities and towns around the state.
+So there you have it, the fastest growing cities in California are led by Dublin which has been growing at a blistering pace this decade relative to other cities and towns around the state.

 It’ll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We’ll be here to let you know!